-Student Services Standard 6: Students have access to social and recreational activities that provide a cultural context for their language acquisition and other studies, as appropriate.
+Student Services Standard 6: Students have access to social and recreational activities that provide a cultural context for their second language acquisition and other studies, as appropriate.

-Students must have the opportunity to apply what they have learned in the classroom to real-life experiences in the United States.
-The program or institution must facilitate such opportunity by providing access to information regarding cultural, social, and sports activities available through the program or institution, through the host institution (where applicable), and in the surrounding community.
+Because students need the opportunity to apply what they have learned in the classroom to real-life experiences, the program or institution must encourage and facilitate opportunities that reinforce English language learning, such as films and guest speakers, field trips, and sport and social events, if appropriate.
 Sufficient numbers of personnel must accompany any field trips or activities formally sponsored by the program, institution, or other contracted agencies/entities.
-Safety procedures must be in place for emergencies; and if students sign waivers, the program or institution verifies the students' understanding of the implications.
+Safety procedures must be in place for emergencies; and if students sign waivers, the program or institution must verify the students' understanding of the implications.
 If school-sponsored activities are offered for additional fees, students are informed in advance of the fees required.